-- MLBR TIFP Study Area 1 - Reach 1 Gulf of Mexico Confluence to State Highway 332 (RM 0 to 25) - This reach has been highly modified by levees and channelization, reducing connectivity between the channel and surrounding land areas and thereby reducing the potential to manage flows to benefit riparian areas.
+- o Reach 1 Gulf of Mexico Confluence to State Highway 332 (RM 0 to 25) - This reach has been highly modified by levees and channelization, changing the connectivity between the channel and surrounding land areas from its natural condition and thereby reducing the potential to manage flows to benefit riparian areas.
 It is highly probable that the presence of estuarine and marine species makes the fish assemblage in this reach different from the rest of the sub-basin.
 In addition, this area is tidally influenced, considerably adding to the complexity of instream habitat models.
 Therefore, at this time, no Reach specific activities are proposed.